gromacs/gromacs/docs/install-guide/index.rst

     ccmake ..

-You can actually use ``ccmake`` (available on most Unix platforms, if the curses library is supported) directly in the first step, but then most of the status messages will merely blink in the lower part of the terminal rather than be written to standard out.
+You can actually use ``ccmake`` (available on most Unix platforms) directly in the first step, but then most of the status messages will merely blink in the lower part of the terminal rather than be written to standard output.
 Most platforms including Linux, Windows, and Mac OS X even have native graphical user interfaces for ``cmake``, and it can create project files for almost any build environment you want (including Visual Studio or Xcode).